Britain Can Make It poster designed by Ashley Havinden for the Council of Industrial Design - Public Domain.

 The Ful-Vue was advertised in the October 1948 issue of Popular Photography:

-“Roll film size 120: 12 exposures, 2 ¼ x 2 ¼; Ensign All-Distance lens with a two position focusing mount; reflex-type finder; single action shutter with Instantaneous speed and T; all metal construction.
+It was also advertised in the Yorkshire Evening Post on Thursday 30th June 1949:“Roll film size 120: 12 exposures, 2 ¼ x 2 ¼; Ensign All-Distance lens with a two position focusing mount; reflex-type finder; single action shutter with Instantaneous speed and T; all metal construction.
 Price $12.95, tax included.” p.117

 “Happy Days!
 REMEMBER THEM WITH PHOTOGRAPHS.
 We can now offer the IDEAL FAMILY CAMERA – THE ENSIGN FUL-VUE